-The incentive to crime is low cost / risk, which makes high profit possible.
-Discouragement follows the same logic: increasing the risk reduces the attractiveness to crime, especially the continuous and professional.
-But it needs to occur proportionately and responsively to the organizational structure of criminal networks, which increase scale and open transnational connections to illicit markets, integrating criminals of various levels, types (such as corrupt agents) and locals through the possibility of fewer risks and more earnings.
+Likewise, the disincentive to criminal action must follow the same logic: when the cost is increased, the attractiveness for crime is reduced, especially the continuous and professionalized one.
+But this equation needs to occur in a proportional and responsive way to the organizational structure of criminal networks, which increases scale and open transnational connections to illicit markets, integrating criminals of various levels, types (such as corrupt agents) and locals, with the possibility of fewer risks and more earnings.

-The control of crime and illicit markets occurs only through public policies and private actions that produce deterrence and incapacitation, and that are implemented in order to ensure the protection of society, justice for victims and guarantee of due process for criminals.
+Therefore, the control of crime and illicit markets will only occur through public policies and private actions that produce deterrence and incapacitation, and that are implemented in order to ensure the protection of society, justice for victims and guarantee of due process for criminals.
 This is the aim and challenge of any modern criminal justice and public security system, in a liberal democracy.

-However, in regions such as Latin America and countries like Brazil, the normative-legal framework that regulates the criminal justice and public security system has undergone changes under the influence of the guarantor philosophy in the last three decades that resulted in the reduction, structural and progressive, of its ability to deter and disable criminals, especially the most violent or sophisticated.
-Today, a context of partial deterrence prevails, in which criminal law and detention do not generate significant restrictions to the criminal to the point of discouraging him, and the absence of incapacitation, in which prison, provisional or by conviction, does not prevent him from committing new criminal acts and remain active in the criminal network, managing their business in illicit markets.
+However, in regions such as Latin America and countries like Brazil, the normative-legal framework that regulates the criminal justice and public security system has undergone changes under the influence of the guarantor philosophy in the last three decades that resulted in the reduction, structurally and progressively, of its ability to deter and incapacitate criminals, especially the most violent or sophisticated ones.
+Today, a context of (1) partial deterrence prevails, in which the criminal law and detention do not generate significant restrictions to the criminal to the point of discouraging him, and the (2) absence of incapacitation, in which the arrest, provisional or by conviction, does not prevent him from committing new acts and remain active in the criminal network, managing their business in illicit markets.

-It has become common for police to arrest the same robber, smuggler or dealer several times, without the law allowing significant restrictions, such as the loss of freedom or property, proportional to the damage caused and gains obtained, and capable of demotivating continuous illicit practice.
-Criminals can be released soon after arrest and await trial in freedom, even if they are captured with dangerous or large quantities of illicit products, such as war weapons – like rifles – or are responsible for deaths.
-If they do not flee and the conviction occurs, they will effectively be imprisoned only between 16% and 25% of the sentence (new law proposes to increase it to 70%), in the remaining time they will be totally free (open regime) or during the day (semi-open regime).
-During the sentence, communication between criminals in a network usually takes place inside prisons, as they are grouped within the same “faction”.
-With those who are loose, they communicate through unmonitored visits, which take and bring information, and through cell phones, which despite being illegal is frequent, to the point of being used daily in scams.
+It has become common for police to arrest the same robber, smuggler or drug dealer dozens of times, without the law allowing significant restrictions, such as the loss of freedom or property, proportional to the damages caused and gains obtained, and capable of demotivating the situation of continuous illicit practice.
+Criminals can be released shortly after arrest and await trial in freedom.
+If they do not flee and the conviction occurs, they will effectively be imprisoned for only 16% to 25% of the sentence (new law proposes to increase it to 70%); in the remaining time they will be totally free (open regime) or at least during the day (semi-open regime).
+Even when serving sentences, communication between criminals in a network usually takes place inside prisons, as they are grouped within the same “faction”.
+With those who are loose, they communicate on unmonitored visits and via cell phones, which, although illegal, are frequent to the point of being used daily in scams.

-Concomitant to the expansion of guarantees to the rights of criminals, there has been inaction in promoting guarantees to the rights of victims, whether they are people, companies or the environment, and in the protection and legal support for operators of enforcement agencies, such as police and correctional officers, who fight against criminal networks.
+Along with the expansion of guarantees to the rights of criminals, there has been no promotion of guarantees to the rights of victims, whether they are people, companies or the environment, and protection and legal support for law enforcement officers, such as police and prison officers, who fight against criminal networks.
 There are several cases in which agents alone bear legal and procedural costs arising from legitimate action against criminal and corrupt gangs, which obviously generates institutional anomie.